 Even if you don't ski or snowboard, there's a lot of ways to stay outside and active this winter in the Laurel Highlands.
 Check out sleigh rides, dog sledding, sled riding and other unique winter activities.

-For a more relaxing outdoor winter excursion, go on a sleigh ride through the Laurel Highlands.
-Sit back and relax as a pair of horses guides you through a winter wonderland of snow-laden evergreens, snow-covered branches and soaring mountainsides at the beautiful Seven Springs Mountain Resort.
+For a more relaxing outdoor winter excursion, choose a sleigh ride through the picturesque landscapes.
+Sit back and relax as a pair of horses guides you through a winter wonderland of snow-covered branches and soaring mountainsides at the beautiful Seven Springs Mountain Resort.

-Book your reservation in advance to experience dog sledding at Nemacolin Woodlands Resort.
-A team of seasoned sled dogs from the nearby Wildlife Academy will lead the way, all you have to do is hold on and enjoy the cool rush of wind in your face.
-It's an experience you won't soon forget.
+A team of seasoned sled dogs from the Wildlife Academy onsite will lead the way; All you have to do is hold on and enjoy the cool rush of wind in your face.
+It's an experience you won't soon forget!

-Several parks in the Laurel Highlands have areas designated for sledders.
-Here are just a few of the places where you can sled.
+Several state parks in the Laurel Highlands have areas designated for sledding.
+Here are just a few of the places where you can enjoy snow day fun: